 If you’re planning to transfer from another college or university to Johnston Community College, then you are a transfer student.
 Follow the enrollment steps below.

-You can also stop by the Office of Admissions and Counseling (Wilson C1400) to complete the application at one of our computer kiosks.
+You can also stop by the Student Success Center (Tart Building room D101) to complete your residency determination and the application at one of our computer kiosks.

 You will receive a welcome letter that confirms that your application has been received and provides instructions for the next steps in your enrollment process.